Examine the social, economic, and political impacts of globalization, westernization, and climate change in Oceania.

 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

-You will stay for seven days in rural Lotofaga, a village on the southeastern coast of ‘Upolu.
+You will stay for five days in rural Amaile, a village on the eastern coast of ‘Upolu.
 Families are typically large and extended, often including four generations, but some are small single mother families.
 Most families live subsistence lives, and many depend on remittances from relatives overseas.
 You will experience a traditional way of life with little privacy and few material comforts and learn about Samoan foods, cooking, weaving, traditional agriculture, and entertainment.

 Independent Study Project